Black Friday has become another holiday in our culture.

 Many people consider Black Friday the optimal time to purchase TVs and other electronics.
 In some ways this is true, however, it depends what you’re in the market for.

 Lower-tier brand names and older-generation TV sets will likely have deep discounts.
-However, if you’re looking to purchase a high-quality smart TV, Black Friday isn’t the time to make this purchase; this is especially true if you’re hoping to score an LED TV.
+However, if you’re looking to purchase a high-quality smart TV, Black Friday isn’t the time to make this purchase; this is especially true if you’re hoping to score an LED or OLED TV.
 Check back after the first of the year or into spring.
-You might find better deals on the system you want.
+You might find better deals by searching for the best OLED TVs for sale online then.

 7. Fitness Gear